terrier-org/pyterrier/docs/artifacts.rst

 Artifact Implementations
 =================================================

 Here's a list of existing :class:`~pyterrier.Artifact` implementations.
-(If you've added one, feel free to make a PR to this page to add it!)

 ..
-To add to this list, edit extras/generate_includes.py
+To add to this list, it should be registered as an entry point and the package should be in extensions.txt
 .. include:: ./_includes/artifact_list.rst